 - Learning: When you work on a team with people from other departments, you learn more about what they do and what others in their departments do.
 It can give you a better understanding of how your work contributes to the company's overall goals and it gives you ideas on where to go when you need something.
 It also lets you get a better understanding of whether you might be happier or more successful by transferring to a different department.

-- Networking: On these teams you meet people from other departments.
+- Networking: On these teams, you meet people from other departments.
 You build friendships.
 You learn about them and what they do.
-Later, when you need something, you know who to go to in another department for answers or help.
+Later, when you need something, you know who to go to another department for answers or help.

 - Visibility: When you participate in a cross-functional team you increase your visibility within the company.
 Managers of other departments, recruiters, trainers, and senior management are usually aware of members of these teams.
 If you do well, it will be noticed and you will have increasing opportunities.

 How Can I Get On A Cross-Functional Team